kaczla/list-lm/data/readme/utils_links.md

 - [OpenLM](https://github.com/r2d4/openlm) - Drop-in OpenAI-compatible library that can call LLMs from other providers (e.g., HuggingFace, Cohere, and more).
 - [OpenPipe](https://github.com/OpenPipe/OpenPipe) - Test and deploy your LLM prompts in a data-driven way on an open-source and self-hostable platform.
 - [openplayground](https://github.com/nat/openplayground) - An LLM playground you can run on your laptop.
+- [Optax](https://github.com/google-deepmind/optax) - Optax is a gradient processing and optimization library for JAX.
 - [Otter](https://github.com/Luodian/otter) - Otter, a multi-modal model based on OpenFlamingo (open-sourced version of DeepMind's Flamingo), trained on MIMIC-IT and showcasing improved instruction-following ability and in-context learning.
 - [Outlines](https://github.com/normal-computing/outlines) - Outlines is a library for neural text generation.
 - [PaLM](https://github.com/conceptofmind/PaLM) - An open-source implementation of Google's PaLM models.